Office of International Relations

 A. Immigration

-1. When you come to Japan to take an entrance examination:
+1. When coming to Japan for an entrance examination:

-2. When you come to Japan to be admitted to IST:
+2. When coming to Japan to enroll in Graduate School of IST:

 (1) Application for "Certificate of Eligibility"